-- Know that numbers that are not rational are called irrational.
+- Know that there are numbers that are not rational, and approximate them by rational numbers.

-- Use rational approximations of irrational numbers to locate irrational numbers approximately on a number line diagram, and estimate the value of expressions.
+- Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2 ).

 Work with radicals and integer exponents.

-- Use square root and cube root symbols to represent solutions to simple quadratic and cubic equations.
+- Use square root and cube root symbols to represent solutions to equations of the form x^2 = p and x^3 = p, where p is a positive rational number.
 Evaluate square roots of small perfect squares and cube roots of small perfect cubes.
 Know that √2 is irrational.